tzmanics/serverless-angular-workshop/walkthroughs/setting-up-a-headless-cms/README.md

 - [ ] create some content! (pssst I added some resources for this [in this folder](../setting-up-a-headless-cms/))
 - [ ] if all is well, run `sanity deploy`

+**Bonus Points**

+- [ ] add a custom schema for another type of item, maybe books, or puppies!
+- [ ] change the preview for UI to include a picture

 **FIN**

 ## Finally, the Function!